josh-white-278/zephyr-pub-sub/README.md

 * Sample app
 * HSM documentation
-* Re-write delayable message so that it doesn't rely on z_*_timeout and to improve timeout behavior
 * Better initialization mechanics for HSMs and subscribers
 * Heap message allocator
 * Ability to run the broker publish handling on a thread or a different work queue
-* Different subscriber types other than bitmask, could be a callback
-* Different publish queuing mechanism other than FIFO, could be msgq or direct
 * Linker section subscribers + macros for static init of run time subscribers
-* Configurable msgq subscriber behavior: drop message when msgq full based on (msg_id > DROP_LEVEL), a per subscriber setting